Carole Lombard: Breakthrough and early success (1927–1929)

-Paramount contract and first marriage (1930–33)
+Paramount contract and first marriage (1930–1933)

 Lombard returned to Fox for a one-off role in the Western The Arizona Kid (1930).
 It was a big release for the studio, starring the popular actor Warner Baxter, in which Lombard received third billing.
 Following the success of the film, Paramount Pictures recruited Lombard and signed her to a $350-per-week contract, gradually increasing to $3,500 per week by 1936.
 They cast her in the Buddy Rogers comedy Safety in Numbers (also 1930), and one critic observed of her work, "Lombard proves [to be] an ace comedienne."
 For her second assignment, Fast and Loose (also 1930) with Miriam Hopkins, Paramount mistakenly credited the actress as "Carole Lombard".
 She decided she liked this spelling and it became her permanent screen name.

 Lombard appeared in five films released during 1931, beginning with the Frank Tuttle comedy It Pays to Advertise.
 Her next two films, Man of the World and Ladies Man, both featured William Powell, Paramount's top male star.
-Lombard had been a fan of the actor before they met, attracted to his good looks and debonair screen persona, and they were soon in a relationship.
-The differences between the pair have been noted by biographers: she was 22, carefree, and famously foul-mouthed, while he was 38, intellectual, and sophisticated.
-Despite their disparate personalities, Lombard married Powell on June 26, 1931, at her Beverly Hills home.
+Lombard had been a fan of the actor before they met and they were soon in a relationship.
+The differences between the pair have been noted by biographers: She was 22, carefree, and famously foul-mouthed, and he was 38, intellectual, and sophisticated.
+Despite this, Lombard married Powell on June 26, 1931, at her Beverly Hills home.
 Talking to the media, she argued for the benefits of "love between two people who are diametrically different", claiming that their relationship allowed for a "perfect see-saw love".